Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/notescommentslayoutingoptions/getcommentsareacolor/_index.md

 ---
 title: getCommentsAreaColor
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/notescommentslayoutingoptions/getcommentsareacolor/
+url: /php-java/aspose.slides/notescommentslayoutingoptions/getcommentsareacolor/
 ---

-## getCommentsAreaColor()  function
+## getCommentsAreaColor()  method

   Gets or sets the color of comments area
   (Applies only if comments are displayed on the right).